RamosSteven13/R-code/README.md

 # R code
-Dont forget to Load the packages xD
+Dont forget to install the packages xD